 What Exactly Is a Flu Vaccine?

 Scientists develop vaccines after carefully studying which viruses will be around that year.
-This year, the flu vaccine will provide protection against H1N1 and two other common strains.
-There will also be a vaccine that protects against four total flu viruses.
+The vaccine protects against four total flu viruses.
 To many, the flu is a manageable sickness that means a few missed days of work and will get better with fluids and rest.
 But for the elderly, children, and people with weaker immune systems, the flu can cause serious problems, even death.

 Why Do I Have to Get One Every Year?